In this article, you can learn how to search for content in Happeo.

 Filtering options include:

-- Search for (Posts or Comments)
+- Search for (posts, comments, announcement, or article)

 - Author